Azure/azure-cleanroom/docs/README.md

 backend services (e.g., for key management), but each such instance has an accompanying interface to allow alternative implementations.

 We actively welcome contributions and feedback from the community.
+Test.

 ## Components